satyapavan/traffic-generator/README.md

 TODO
 - Let's also generate some network traffic
 - how does alt tab sound like?
+- switching between various tabs of a web browser
 - what iF it opened a random notepad file and started typing using a bot?